 Strawberries may be small, but don’t doubt their ability to provide great benefits to your skin.

 Here in Tennessee, we’re getting closer and closer to strawberry season.
 This excites me for a number of reasons, not the least of which is homemade strawberry shortcake.
-And yes, as a side note, I will be sharing one of my favorite (and easiest) strawberry shortcake recipes.
-Now back on track: Strawberry season excites me for a number of reasons.
 I love the taste of fresh strawberries, and I enjoy cooking, baking, and preparing jelly and jam with them.
 Nothing says “summer is on the way” to me more than those beautifully ripened red berries all piled up in a basket.
 But as an esthetician, I have some other reasons to be fond of strawberries.
 They truly are a natural bounty of antioxidants and nutrients that are especially useful for those who are interested in healthy skin.